Frontier Wrestling Alliance: Rebirth

 Despite being on the losing end of the battle with International Pro Wrestling: United Kingdom and the XWA promotion purportedly taking its lineage, in May 2009, over two years after its original demise, Tony Simpson and Alex Shane announced their intention to revive the national promotion.
 They held their comeback show, New Frontiers, in early August with matches designed to crown a new FWA World Champion and FWA Flyweight Champion.

 On 13 February 2010 at the British Uproar event in Broxbourne, Martin Stone defeated Andy Simmonz in the tournament finals to become the first FWA World Heavyweight Champion.
 He subsequently turned heel and formed a faction called "The Agenda", whose aims are to decimate the UK's top talent in order to showcase their skills to the large American wrestling companies and earn a lucrative contract as a result.
 At the European Uprising show in Birmingham on 20 November 2010, Alex Shane turned heel and revealed it was he who was the real leader of the Agenda.

-After April 2012, the company quietly went inactive again running no further events, and their website going down.
+After April 2012, the company quietly went inactive again running no further events, and their website shutting down.

 Rules

-The promotion follows the same rules as seen in most of professional wrestling but has adopted the penalty card system from football, with the yellow card serving as a warning, and any red card offence resulting in disqualification.
-Piledrivers are banned under FWA rules and can result in a fine as well as disqualification.
+The promotion followed the same rules as seen in most of professional wrestling but adopted the penalty card system from football, with the yellow card serving as a warning, and any red card offence resulting in disqualification.
+Piledrivers were banned under FWA rules and could result in a fine as well as disqualification.